qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ```

 An adaptive profile program using this feature must
-have the a module flag set like the following: `!{i32 1, !"user_functions", i1 true}`.
+have a module flag set like the following: `!{i32 1, !"user_functions", i1 true}`.

 ### Bullet 12: Multiple Target Branching

-It can be desirable to support control constructs that indicate how a computation can lead to branching to one
+It can be desirable to support control constructs that indicate how a computation
-of *many* different control flow paths.
-Having such a construct exposed in the IR allows for more aggressive optimization considerations
+can lead to branching to one of *many* different control flow paths.
+Having such
+a construct exposed in the IR allows for more aggressive optimization considerations
-where it is easy to gather that gates being performed on the same qubits across different blocks can have no control flow dependencies.
+where it is easy to gather that gates being performed on the same qubits across
-As such, a back-end can opt into switch instruction support so that more aggressive static anlaysis and optimization is possible.
+different blocks can have no control flow dependencies.
+As such, a backend can
+opt into switch instruction support so that more aggressive static analysis and
-To make such a construct useful, some amount of integer computation support (**Bullet 9**) must be supported.
-In the snippet below,
+optimization are possible.
+To make such a construct useful, some amount of integer
+computation support (**Bullet 9**) must be supported.
+In the snippet below, we
-we can imagine that mid-circuit measurement fed into classical computations producing `%val` and that each target block
+can imagine that mid-circuit measurement fed into classical computations producing
-has conditional quantum operations.
+`%val` and that each target block has conditional quantum operations.

 ```llvm
  Implement a jump table: